vercel/next.js/readme.md

 ### Add a Page

 By default Next.js maps routes to the file system.
-It looks for React components inside a `pages` directory, with the home page being `index.js`.
+It looks for React components inside a `pages/` directory, with the home page being `index.js`.
 Just create this file and populate it as follows:

 ```jsx
 // pages/index.js